pearcej/cppds/_sources/BasicDS/ImplementinganOrderedList.rst

 easy to incorporate the new condition discussed above by adding another boolean variable, ``stop``, and initializing it to ``False`` (line 4).
-While ``stop`` is ``False`` (not ``stop``) we can continue to look forward in the list (line 5).
+While ``stop`` is ``False`` (not ``stop``) we can continue to look forward in the linked list (line 5).
 If any node is ever discovered that contains data greater than the item we are looking for, we will set ``stop`` to ``True`` (lines 9–10).
 The remaining lines are identical to the unordered linked list search.